-Evaluating investment opportunities between two countries?
+Evaluating investment opportunities between two social economies?
 Get in-depth analysis on social economy - ‘attractiveness’ for investment, development challenges, legislative influence, recent trends and a snapshot of the opportunities.

-Fact file provides an outlook for the 14 economies in Asia on thier populations, GDP(PPP), Poverty, World Giving Index Rank and more.
+Fact file provides an outlook for the 14 economies in Asia on their populations, GDP (PPP), Poverty, World Giving Index Rank and more.

 Asia is one of the most dynamic regions in the world and home to many rapidly growing economies, which have resulted in great societal challenges associated with this growth as well as remarkable opportunities for philanthropy and social investment.